Search This Blog

 Astronauts Measure Sleep in Orbit

-A new study will track astronauts sleep patterns while in space.
+A new study will track astronaut's sleep patterns while in space.

 BRITTANY SAUSER

-Sleep deprivation has a real effect on human health, a person's ability to focus and perform task, and his or her mental state.
+Sleep deprivation has a real effect on human health, a person's ability to focus and perform tasks, and his or her mental state.
 Medical research has also shown that chronic sleep loss can lead to hypertension, diabetes, obesity, cardiovascular disease, and multiple psychiatric disorders.
 The manager of the Behavioral Health and Performance Element Human Research Program Space Medicine Division at NASA's Johnson Space Center in Houston, Lauren Leveton, points out the importance of the impact of sleep loss to the crew in the agency's press release.
 "When you consider the risky business of spaceflight," said Leveton, "We want to reduce the risk of performance decrements and optimize people's performance capabilities."

 NASA says that data and feedback from a few astronauts already using the device has lead to changes in schedule and countermeasures like naps or caffeine intake.
 The agency hopes that the information they gather can be used for planning future exploration missions that could last twice as long and in more constrained environments.
 The data will also be valuable on Earth to improve the sleep of police officers, shift workers, and military personnel, for example.